Dan Gladden: Personal life

+Gladden attended Monta Vista High School in Cupertino, California until his parents divorced, at which point he transferred to Westmont High in Campbell, from which he later graduated.

 Gladden met his wife, Janice Murphy, while they were both attending De Anza College and they were married on July 7, 1979.
 Janice's father played Negro league baseball.
 They had two daughters together, one of whom married and had a child with Gary Gaetti's son.
 Gladden settled with his wife in Eden Prairie, Minnesota.